Juncaginaceae: Description

 Juncaginaceae are marsh or aquatic herbs with linear, sheathing basal leaves.
 The flowers are small and green in erect spikes or racemes.
 The flower parts come in threes, but the carpels are either 3 or 6, joined to a superior ovary.
 The fruit is a capsule.

 Example arrowgrasses Triglochin include the Marsh Arrowgrass (Triglochin palustris), the Sea Arrowgrass (Triglochin maritima), and also other species like Triglochin trichophora, Triglochin striata and Triglochin mucronata.

+Distribution

+Species richness map of the Juncaginaceae family across WGSRPD botanical countries, with the highest in Western Australia (17 species).

+Juncaginaceae diversity is centered in Australia, with other diverse areas in the Cape Floristic Region and Argentina.

 Taxonomy

 The genus Maundia was placed within the family Juncaginaceae by the APG II.
 The newer APG III version (2009), though, suggested it may be necessary to split Maundia off into its own monogeneric family, Maundiaceae, supported by the non-exclusive relationship of the genus to Juncaginaceae.
 This was achieved in the APG IV (2016), leaving only four genera in Juncaginaceae.